MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 1. Use the following steps to get the private IP address of `adminVM`:

-   1. In the Azure portal, select the resource group `abc1110rg`.
+   1. In the Azure portal, select the resource group you created before.
    1. In the list of resources, select `adminVM`.
    1. On the overview pane, select **Properties**.
    1. In the **Networking** section, copy the value of **Private IP address**.
 In this example, the value is `192.168.0.4`.